 Who told you that?!
 Who said it was a dog?!

 Last time we headed for the Mountains of Delirium and turned left, trekking to the City of Ordu-Baliq.
 I was hoping to repeat that success but I’ve just had a letter from the Mayor of Ordu-Baliq asking us not to go back.
 So this time we’ll turn right at the Gates of Delirium instead.

-Precise dates are still to be fixed, but we should set sail some time in early autumn.
+Precise dates are still to be fixed, but we should set sail some time in the New Year, 2018.
 Places are limited so email me early to secure your berth, or to find out more.
 Click on the big red ‘Help!’ button below.